EU wheat at 1-month high on weather concerns

 PARIS: European wheat rose to a one-month high on Tuesday, boosted by concerns that adverse weather in the United States could hurt corn sowings, while traders were monitoring cold and expected dry weather in Europe.

-Most traded September milling wheat on Paris-based Euronext, closed 1.6pc higher at 202.00 euros a tonne.
+Most traded September milling wheat on Paris-based Euronext, closed 1.6% higher at 202.00 euros a tonne.

-The U.S. Department of Agriculture said U.S. farmers were able to plant 4pc of their intended corn acreage as of Sunday, below the range of analysts' estimates in a Reuters poll.
+The US Department of Agriculture said US farmers were able to plant 4% of their intended corn acreage as of Sunday, below the range of analysts’ estimates in a Reuters poll.

 Forecasts of more cold weather in France and dry weather in some parts of Europe also had to be monitored, traders said.